tadscottsmith/docker-trunk-recorder-dashboard/README.md

    - Edit file anytime to add metadata

 2. Start with Radio Reference Data:
+   - Download the CSV file from Radio Reference
-   - Place your CSV file in the repository
+   - Rename it to talkgroups.csv and place in repository
-   - Add the file path to your .env:
+   - Add to your .env:
      ```ini
      TALKGROUP_FILE=/app/talkgroups.csv
      ```
-   - New talkgroups will still be auto-added
+   - The system will:
+     * Use Radio Reference data for known talkgroups
+     * Auto-add any new talkgroups discovered
+     * Preserve all metadata during updates
    - Restart the containers:
      ```bash
      docker compose restart